cytoscape/web-cytoscape-manual/docs/Quick_Tour_of_Cytoscape.md

 ![](_static/images/Quick_Tour/quick_tour_7.png)

 The **Workspace Panel** (WORKSPACE tab in Control Panel) shows all the networks that are loaded.
-Clicking on a network here will dispay the network in the **Network View** window.
+Clicking on a network here will dispay the network in the **Network View Panel**.
 Each network has a name, size (number of nodes and edges) and a label that identifies its provenance.

 If a network is loaded from NDEx, a ![](_static/images/Quick_Tour/ndex_labelx24.png) label is displayed in front of its name.